Mission: To document Saint Louis through art and word to promote understanding, civic pride, intergenerational

 The Saint Louis Story Stitchers Artists Collective is professional artists and urban youth ages 15-24, working together to create positive social change.
-We collect local stories and reframe and retell them through art, writing and performance to promote understanding, civic pride, intergenerational relationships and literacy.
-We are artists-in-residence at Kranzberg Arts Foundation in the vibrant Grand Center Arts District.
+Stitchers collect local stories and reframe and retell them through art, writing and performance to promote understanding, civic pride, intergenerational relationships and literacy.
+Story Stitchers are honored to be Artists-in-Residence at Kranzberg Arts Foundation in the vibrant Grand Center Arts District.

 Projects create a platform for community engagement through an artistic lens and with it the Saint Louis Story Stitchers work to shift perceptions and realities and bring hope to the Saint Louis community.

-A social enterprise based on publishing supports our mission.
-Our content is the stories of St. Louis.
-Our content collectors are teens and artists.
-Our partners are cultural and educational institutions across the city.
-Our products are indigenous stories retold through performances and publications.
-Our customer is the public, youth, educators, and tourists.
-Our message is peaceful co-existence and mutual respect.
+A social enterprise based on publishing supports the mission.
+The content is the stories of St. Louis.
+Content collectors are youth and artists.
+Partners are cultural and educational institutions across the city.
+Products are indigenous stories retold through performances and publications.
+Customers are the public, youth, educators, and tourists.
+The Story Stitchers message is peaceful co-existence and mutual respect.